PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 metadata behavior, phase position, arguments, and no-op behavior.
 Production changes were then limited to the characterized boundary.

-The latest fifteen records cover terminal boundary StridedSlice/QDQ/Concat, activation bridge, InstanceNorm, normalization, and guarded BatchMatMul and QKV bridge plus SiNet HardSwish/HardSigmoid cleanup observations.
-They retain deterministic order and their original composite boundaries.
+The latest sixteen records cover terminal boundary StridedSlice/QDQ/Concat, activation bridge, InstanceNorm, normalization, and guarded BatchMatMul and QKV bridge plus SiNet HardSwish/HardSigmoid and indexed convergence observations.
+They retain deterministic order and original boundaries.

 Structural tests also ensure that:

 - raw duplicated operation pairs no longer remain at migrated sites;
-- all 112 phase IDs and owners appear in deterministic source order;
+- all 113 phase IDs and owners appear in deterministic source order;
 - old unconsumed result targets are absent from the lowerer;
 - the bounded store does not alias caller mappings or snapshots;
 - diagnostics and public output contracts remain independent of the store.